 Noise-induced Hearing Damage (NHD) is related to the duration and volume of exposure to loud noises.
-Government research suggests that the safe exposure limit is 85 decibels for 8 hours a day.
+Government research suggests that the safe exposure limit is a continuous 85 decibels for a sustained 8 hour day.
 Earmuffs and earplugs are used to block out the noises that generate harmful decibels created by shop machinery, tools and processes while still allowing normal speech to be heard.